Suor/django-cacheops/README.rst

-Note that we are using list on both querysets here, it's because we don't want to cache queryset objects but their result.
+Note that we are using list on both querysets here, it's because we don't want to cache queryset objects but their results.

 Also note that cache key does not depend on arguments of a function, so it's result should not, either.
 This is done to enable caching of view functions.
 Instead